Aperture Photometry (photutils.aperture)#

 Note that the results differ from the exact value of 28.274333 (see above).

-method, the default value is subpixels=5
+For the 'subpixel' method, the default value is subpixels=5,

 meaning that each pixel is equally divided into 25 smaller pixels